electro75/go-ds/README.md

     mango.taste = "sweet"
 ```

-- #### Pointers
-    - A __pointer__ stores the memory address of the variable it points at.
-    - `*pointer` will give the value stored in the address
-    - Example:
-    ```
-    fruit := "banana"
-    fruitPointer := &fruit
-    // fruitPointer ==> address of the value "banana"
-    // *fruitPointer ==> "banana"
-    ```
-    - `*` in front of a pointer signifies the value whereas `*` in front of a type implies a __pointer to that type__ or type.

-- Slices don't behave the same way as structs do with regards receiver functions as they are a **Reference Type**
-    - A receiver function called with slice will modify the value of the slice.
-    - The copy passed to the function will still refer to the underlying array.

 ### Maps
 - Very similar to `structs` but also different.
 The differences are:
     - Keys of a map should be of the same type, so should the values.
 In a struct the values can be of completely different types.